skjolber/3d-bin-container-packing/README.md

     .build();
 ```

-See also the `ParallelBoxItemBruteForcePackager` and `FastBruteForcePackager` packagers.
+See also the `ParallelBoxItemBruteForcePackager` and `FastBruteForcePackager`
+packagers.
+A `BruteForcePointIteratorFilter` can rank fitting points and use a
+different point limit at each placement step.

 Using a deadline is recommended whenever brute-forcing in a real-time application.